Frank Elm: Top swimmers

 While coaching Rutgers, Elm mentored swimmers who made the Olympics, including two gold medal winners.
 He coached several swimmers who competed in the Pan Am Games, with five winning gold medals.
 Elm's swimmers, Elliot Chenaux, a 1964 Olympian from the class of 1968, and Jose Ferraioli, from the class of 1969, swam for Puerto Rico in Olympic competition.
 Elm worked with 1964 Tokyo Olympian Phil Riker in the 200-meter butterfly, another native of Paterson, New Jersey.
 As mentioned later here, Elm also worked for many years with 1972 Munich Olympic competitor in the 400-meter medley relay Judy Melick.

 Men

 The Eastern Seaboard Championships, created in 1965 improved Rutger's Athletics, with the contributions of top swimming performers Bill Clark in 1963, Larry Jones and John Wasylyk in 1964, Don Galluzzi, and Marty Flickenger in 1965, and diver Roy Nicholas, an Eastern Champion, in 1964.
-Gregg Anderson, of the class of 1970, was the high points scorer for Rutgers in the late 1960's, and was an All-American in 1968 and 1969.
+Gregg Anderson, of the class of 1970, was the high points scorer for Rutgers in the late 1960s, and was an All-American in 1968 and 1969.
 In the 1968 Eastern Championships, Rutgers placed fourth with top six finishes by Bob Chenaux of the Class of 1966, Dave Feigley of the Class of 1966 in diving, All American sprinters Bruce Ball of the Class of 1967 and Dick Woodrow of the Class of 1966, and Eastern Champion in Diving, Peter Hibbard of the Class of 1967.